Brett-Tanner/Journal/2024/Jul_24.md

 - [] Add a UI for viewing/rolling back to previous versions of students
 - [] Might need to reverse the lesson form/fields relationship at some point, partial locals are an issue
   - Noticed this on phonics class, with the associated phonics resources
-- [] Monthly list of materials by lesson
-  - Just a list of lesson titles and the materials they need for now
-  - Later on think about automatically generating the full list for a month
-  - Monthly materials controller
 - [] Provide a list of kids who could move up for each test
 - [] Delete the 'LessonUses' controller and move it to CourseLessons#index, since that's what it really is
   - [] See if there's anything stopping me just using a CourseLesson form, rather than `fields_for` in a form